Monday 10 September 2018

 Ms Cath Stanley, Chief Executive, Huntington's Disease Association

 Miss Kaji Sritharan, Associate Dean, Royal Society of Medicine

 Stress, anxiety and depression management

-Professor Hugh Rickards, Consultant in Neuropsychiatry, University of Birmingham
+Professor Hugh Rickards, Consultant, Neuropsychiatry, University of Birmingham

-Ms Helen Santini, Specialist Advisor, Juvenile Huntington's Disease
+Ms Helen Santini, Specialist Advisor, Juvenile Huntington's Disease, Huntington’s Disease Association

 Tea and coffee break

-Ms Lauren Byrne, Huntington's Disease family member and Huntington's Disease Researcher, University College London
+Ms Lauren Byrne, Research Assistant, University College London

 Mr Charles Sabine, Television Journalist